cairo-book/cairo-book/src/ch15-03-executing-code-from-another-class.md

 # Executing Code from Another Class

-Up until now, we presented how to call external _contracts_ to execute their logic and update their state.
-But what if one wants to simply execute some code from another class, without updating the state of another contract?
+In previous chapters, we explored how to call external _contracts_ to execute their logic and update their state.
+But what if we want to execute code from another class without updating the state of another contract?
 Starknet makes this possible with _library calls_, which allow a contract to execute the logic of another class in its own context, updating its own state.

 ## Library calls

-The key difference between the _contract calls_ and _library calls_ lies in the execution context of the logic defined in the class.
+The key differences between _contract calls_ and _library calls_ lie in the execution context of the logic defined in the class.
 While contract calls are used to call functions from deployed **contracts**, library calls are used to call stateless **classes** in the context of the caller.

 To illustrate this, let's consider two contracts _A_ and _B_.

 When A performs a _contract call_ to the **contract** B, the execution context of the logic defined in B is that of B. As such, the value returned by `get_caller_address()` in B will return the address of A, `get_contract_address()` in B will return the address of B, and any storage updates in B will update the storage of B.

-However, when A uses a _library call_ to call the **class** of B, the execution context of the logic defined in B is that of A. This means that the value returned by `get_caller_address()` variable in B will be the address of the caller of A, `get_contract_address()` in B's class will return the address of A, and updating a storage variable in B's class will update the storage of A.
+However, when A uses a _library call_ to call the **class** of B, the execution context of the logic defined in B is that of A. This means that the value returned by `get_caller_address()` in B will be the address of the caller of A, `get_contract_address()` in B's class will return the address of A, and updating a storage variable in B's class will update the storage of A.

 Library calls can be performed using the dispatcher pattern presented in the previous chapter, only with a class hash instead of a contract address.